-If an incident occurs outdoors, the buildings around you become unstable or if the air outdoors becomes dangerous due to toxic or irritating substances in the air, it is usually safer to stay indoors.
-Thus, to “shelter-in-place” means to make a shelter in the building you are in.
+If an incident occurs outdoors, the buildings around you become unstable, or if the air outdoors becomes dangerous due to toxic or irritating substances in the air, it may be safer to stay indoors.
+Thus, to “shelter in place” means to make a shelter in the building you are in.
 If you are outdoors, proceed to the closest building quickly or follow instructions from emergency personnel on the scene.

 Monitor your cell phone and email for further instructions and additional updates.
 A subsequent notification will be sent when it is no longer necessary to shelter in place.